Skip to content

 • Flow handles the orchestration; Apex handles the computation

-• You can swap the implementation without changing the Flow
+• The implementation can be swapped without changing the Flow

 Custom LWC in Screen Flows